-Your wedding ceremony has ended!
+Your wedding ceremony at one of Melbourne's many wedding venues has ended!
 Congratulations!
 What’s next?
 It's time for your family wedding photos!
 And yes, I believe having your family portraits are an important part of the big day.
 For this part of the wedding to go smoothly.
 It is ideal to have a plan or a pre-designed family wedding photo list.
 This list should show which groups, families and friends you’d like captured from your Brunswick wedding photographer.

 Big group photo